AmpersandTarski/documentation/GLOSSARY.md

 ## population

-The population of a relation is the set of pairs that are true for that relation.
+The population of a relation is the set of facts for that relation.